 - Other pets: Depends on size and level of activity of animal.

-Suggest dating containers and using the newest for consumption and the oldest for cleaning and other water needs.
+Dating water storage containers and using the newest for consumption and the oldest for cleaning and other water needs, is a good way to cycle through your water storage.
 Water can be treated with drops of bleach to lengthen shelf life or place silver or copper bars in the bottom of the container.
+Water can also be run through a purifier.
 Do your own research here to determine what is best for your situation.

 - Clean food-safe trash cans (temporary storage)